lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 $\theta = f(x_1, ..., x_n)$

-For example: Revenue assuming x% market share; Month with peak flights; amount of peak flights; when the total will reach some value
+For example: Revenue assuming x% market share; Month with peak flights; amount of peak flights; when the total will reach some value; percent growth

 Now that we've simulated the paths, this is easy